-Submitted 12.11.2023; Accepted 17.02.2024.
-ISSN 0007-215X; eISSN 1845-5859 disadvantages in terms of environmental effects.
-The maritime transport sector accounts for approximately 3% of worldwide anthropogenic greenhouse gas (GHG) emissions, and projections indicate that CO2 emissions in the maritime sector are expected to increase by 50% from 2008 to 2050 [3].
-In the revised strategy for 2023, these objectives have been significantly sharpened.
-Within this updated framework, there is an expectation that the total annual GHG emissions will decrease by 30% by 2030 and by 80% by 2040, ultimately aiming to achieve net-zero emissions by 2050 [3].
+Submitted 12 November 2023; Accepted 17 February 2024; ISSN 0007-215X; eISSN 1845-5859 expectation that the total annual GHG emissions will decrease by 30% by 2030 and by 80% by 2040, ultimately aiming to achieve net-zero emissions by 2050 [3].
 To understand the emission potential of this industry, it can be said that the amount of greenhouse gas (GHG) emissions from international maritime transportation is comparable to the GHG emissions of Germany [4].
-Maritime transportation GHG emissions, CO2, methane (CH4), particulate matter (PM), sulfur oxides (SOx), and nitrous oxides (N2O) have increased from 977 million tons to 1,076 million tons, and CO2 emissions have increased from 962 million tons to 1,056 million tons from 2012 to 2018 [5].
+Maritime transportation GHG emissions, CO2, methane (CH4), particulate matter (PM), sulfur oxides (SO_x), and nitrous oxides (N2O) have increased from 977 million tons to 1,076 million tons, and CO2 emissions have increased from 962 million tons to 1,056 million tons from 2012 to 2018 [5].
 CO2 emissions constitute the majority of greenhouse gas (GHG) emissions from maritime transportation.
 The International Maritime Organization (IMO), the ruler of industry, is continuously implementing regulations and standards for environmental protection in the global shipping industry.
 The main motivation of the IMO is to minimize ship-sourced greenhouse gas (GHG) emissions by forcing the industry to meet emission limitation regulations [3].
 International Convention for the Prevention of Pollution from Ships (MARPOL), Annex VI Regulations for the Prevention of Air Pollution from Ships is the main strategy for controlling ship-sourced emissions in global shipping [6-7].

-(CrossMark
+CrossMark